davidchenlee/MESOscope/README.md

 ## To do:
 ### C++
+- calibrate Fidelity
+- For contZscan, do frame average
 - realign the dichroic and rescanner mounts.
 Fine tune the galvo parameters
+- cover up the entire the emission path
 - figure out why the FOV of 16X is slightly different from 1X
 - (20190812->) Implement suppressCrosstalk() flattenField() on the GPU
 - Multithread demuxAllChannels_()